semiarthanoian/simplicity-wui-jquery/README.md

 A simple framework to create UI on Web browser.

-## The framework's name
+## About the framework's name

 It's Simplicity.

-## Then why WUI jQuery
+## Then, why WUI jQuery?

-WUI stands for Web User Interface and jQuery is the only JavaScript library used here.
+WUI stands for Web User Interface, and jQuery is the only JavaScript library used here.

-This framework will have another variant named GUI Flutter for mobile development.
+This framework will have another variant named Simplicity GUI Flutter for mobile development.

 ## Design Principles

-- Prefer simplicity in HTML structure.
+- Prefer Simplicity in HTML structure.
-- Vanilla CSS oriented, then a little JS.
+- Vanilla CSS oriented, then.. a little JS.
-- Default logic should be an explicit option.
+- Default behavior should be an explicit option.